- NextGen Scholarship for Underrepresented Minorities

 NextGen Scholarship for Underrepresented Minorities

 The New England Statistical Society Scholarships for Underrepresented Minorities advances the representation of underrepresented groups in statistics and data science by supporting graduating high school seniors and first/second-year undergraduate students interested in pursuing a career in a data science-related field (e.g., statistics, quantitative fields in social science, math, engineering, and computer science).
 The scholarships support the efforts of NESS to improve the diversity and inclusivity of its community, as well as in the fields of statistics and data science.

 - Graduating high school senior or first/second-year undergraduate student.

 - Black, Indigenous or Person of Color (BIPOC).

-- Shows interest in statistics and data science through coursework, extracurricular activities, and/or future goals
+- Shows a genuine interest in statistics and data science through coursework, extracurricular activities, and/or future goals.

 The selection committee for the scholarship consists of 5 NESS members – 2 members from the NextGen committee, 2 members of the NESS Committee on Education, and 1 NESS member involved in high school STEM education.
-The current committee members are Austin Menger (Menger Analytics), Yulia Sidi (Merck), Tanesia Beverly (Law School Admission Council), Catherina Villafuerte (UConn Educational Leadership program), & Christine Dunbar (Providence Public Schools).
+The current committee members are Austin Menger (Menger Analytics), Yulia Sidi (Merck), Tanesia Beverly (Law School Admission Council), Catherina Villafuerte (UConn Educational Leadership program), & Ashley Ruegg (Edwin O. Smith High School).